BradleyArnott/gforces-assistant/README.md

 - Hash, and deployment date & time isn't accurate for sites on the old asset structure

 ## Release Notes ##

+### 1.0.6
+- Added Page ID area, so you can see what the unique specifier on each given page

 ### 1.0.5
 - Tag that was being checked to verify V10 site had been moved **BACK**, breaking auto-login features